ubc/lti-shim/readme.md

 ##### Data Filters

-Filters need to implement the `FilterInterface` in `lti/Filters/`.
+Each implemented spec has their own set of filters.
+For example, the LTI launch filters are located in `lti/Specs/Launch/Filters`.
+Each launch filters implements the `FilterInterface` in `lti/Specs/Launch/Filters/FilterInterface.php`.
 The `filter()` method takes an array and a `LtiSession` model.
-The array needs is filtered, removing/renaming key/values as necessary, and then returned.

-To apply the new filter, add it to the `$filters` list in `PlatformLaunch`.
+The array needs to be filtered, removing/renaming key/values as necessary, and then returned.
+To apply a new filter, add it to the `$filters` list in `PlatformLaunch`.

 #### Troubleshooting